This article was updated on 29th September 2021.

 HMRC has announced that MTD is to be extended to cover all UK VAT-registered businesses from April 2022.
 This means that you will need to start submitting VAT returns on behalf of all VAT-registered clients using compatible cloud accounting software.

-From April 2023, self-employed business owners and landlords with annual business or property income above £10,000 will need to follow the rules for MTD for Income Tax.
+From April 2024, self-employed business owners and landlords with annual business or property income above £10,000 will need to follow the rules for Making Tax Digital for Income Tax Self Assessment.

 Practical tips for your practice